SutroOrg/diosaur/docs/basic-usage.md

 this class is a service and its lifecycle must be handled.
 It could be a dependency and be injected in other services as well as require some dependencies as we'll now.

+As a convenience, you can also use `@Repository` to mark a class - it's an alias for `@Service`, but if you're following an n-tier architecture, it can make things more explicit.

 ### Injecting dependencies

 Your services will probably require other services to work, for example a database connection,